viartemev/ktor-validation-feature/README.md

 # Ktor validation feature
 [![Build Status](https://travis-ci.com/viartemev/ktor-validation-feature.svg?branch=master)](https://travis-ci.com/viartemev/ktor-validation-feature)

-Validation is important part of each API.
+Validation is an important part of each API.
 This feature provides a simple way for incoming request validation.

 Let's imagine we have request object which must be validated:
 ```kotlin